Mt. Yangbew (Travel Guide): How to Get there, What to See

 La Trinidad, the capital town of Benguet, is more than just a home to the famous strawberry farms.
 It is also a mountaineering hub.
 One of its rising destinations is Mount Yangbew.
 It is the tallest mountain in the municipality and is also most frequented by local hiking enthusiasts.

-An adventure-filled weekend afforded me and two buddies the opportunity to assault this mountain once more.
-Yep, I have climbed Mt Yangbew at least twice while I was in college.
+An adventure-filled weekend allowed me and two buddies to assault this mountain once more.
+Yep, I have climbed it at least twice while I was in college.
 But I just love doing it again and again especially when my wanderlust strikes (as it always does).

 Quick Facts